bradreeder/CV/README.md

 - Analysing its model & implementing key reforms.
 Of note, I co-authored the organisation's open-source [master resource](https://github.com/foundersandcoders/master-reference) which has since been used to open schools in Nazareth & Gaza.
 - Iteratively improving the curriculum negotiating the feedback of, and in collaboration with, students, alumni, and staff.
 - Facilitating curriculum planning & weekly agile ceremonies, including retrospectives and project demos.
-- Facilitating our mentors & providing pastoral care to our students.
+- Supporting mentors & providing pastoral care to students.
 - Maintaining & creating teaching resources.
-Of note, I created and facilitated a UX-focused week - taking students through design thinking, user research, ideation, prototyping, and user-testing - with our resident designer that can be found [here](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12/design-sprint).
+Of note, I created and facilitated a UX-focused week - taking students through design thinking, user research, ideation, prototyping, and user-testing - with the resident designer that can be found [here](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/weeks-10-12/design-sprint).

 #### Full Stack Javascript Developer
 ##### Aug 2016 - Jun 2017

-I have worked on MVPs and web applications, largely in the Tech for Good sector, using the technologies outlined below.
+I have worked on MVPs, prototypes, and web applications, largely in the Tech for Good sector, using the technologies outlined below.
 Clients I have worked for include: [CAST](http://www.wearecast.org.uk/), [SaferTogether](http://safertogether.org.uk/), [Worthwhile](http://www.worthwhile.org.uk/), [Downing LLP](https://www.downingcrowd.co.uk/) & the [Anna Freud Centre](http://www.annafreud.org/).

 - I helped facilitate multiple design sprint & ideation workshops for CAST's 2016 [Digital Fellowship programme](http://www.wearecast.org.uk/files/CASTDigitalFellowship-2017informationpack.pdf), as well as for the NHS, and the Anna Freud Centre, using resources from Google Ventures and Stanford d.school's Design Thinking methodology.
 - I have remained involved with the Anna Freud Centre helping to facilitate and improve their hackathons, and have acted as scrum-master for two of its MVPs.
 Responsibilities included managing communications with the product owners, guiding them through user-testing, and ensuring agile practices were followed.